SCALEit-eG/scaleit-interfaces-specification/Security/README.md

 - 200 OK: license key sent to the app
 - 400 Bad Request: invalid app id or app provides no info about possible connection endpoint
 - 404 Not found: app not found

+### GET /transfer/licenses/{lickey}
+Retrieve the license details of a license given the license key.

+Route parameters:
+- lickey: string, required
+    - License key

+Response codes:
+- 200 OK: active license for key found
+- 400 Bad Request: no license key given
+- 404 Not found: license key not found / invalid or no license

+Response body:
+- LicenseDetails

 ## Licensing - System Information